 There are several advantages to involving them within the meetings, including:

 - Ideas and suggestions: Employees who are close to the customers or implementation may have insight that can improve the strategy.

-- Helps overcome resistance to implementation: Getting employees involved right from the very beginning of developing the direction of the company can help overcome resistance – they may better understand the justification for a decision, and being involved in the process have some buy-in to its implementation.
+- Helps overcome resistance to implementation: Getting employees involved right from the very beginning of developing the direction of the company can help overcome resistance – they may better understand the justification for a decision, and being involved in the process can result in increased buy-in to the strategy’s implementation.